- 13 May 2022

-Have you applied for a job or thinking about applying for one or probably you have a Job Interview at the Corner, you need to be as fully equipped as possible to land that all-important Job.
-With the increasing number or Graduates Unemployed (with more joining the group) and the limited number of jobs available, you should know that no interview is a walk in the park.
+Have you applied for a job, or are you considering applying for one?
+Will you probably have a Job Interview at the Corner?
+You need to be as fully equipped as possible to land that all-important Job.
+With the increasing number of Graduates Unemployed (with more joining the group) and the limited number of jobs available, you should know that no interview is a walk in the park.

-Sitting before the Interview Panel with a well-dressed Suit and Tie, your Destiny is in your hand, the ball is in your court.
+Sitting before the Interview Panel with a well-dressed Suit and Tie, your Destiny is in your hand.
+The ball is in your court.
 What you say will either give you the vacant position or send you back to writing another Cover Letter for another Job Hunt.
-Most persons have made the mistake of being too quick to profer answers to interview questions without paying attention to some important tips that can help them give good answers to these questions.
+Most people have made the mistake of being too quick to profer answers to interview questions without paying attention to some important tips that can help them give good answers to these questions.

-An interview is always Daisy but there are questions that will certainly come up in the course of the Interview.
-One of such questions is, “Can you tell us about yourself?”.
+An interview is always for Daisy, but some questions will come up during the interview.
+One such question is, “Can you tell us about yourself?”.

-This question is one of the first (if not the first) questions you will likely be asked during the interview and this can certainly be your Hit point or a total Miss.
+This question is one of the first (if not the first) questions you will likely be asked during the interview, and this can certainly be your Hit point or a total Miss.
 Remember, you will not want to create a Bad Impression from the Start.
-It is for this reason, that we are here and poised to see you through this process of learning how to answer this important question.
+For this reason, we are here and poised to see you through this process of learning how to answer this important question.

 Firstly, Why you need to understand why interviewers usually ask the question.

 The question is simply asking you to introduce yourself briefly to the Panel.
-Let me rephrase it so you will understand better.
-It simply means; “Give us a rundown of who is sitting before us” or probably, “May we Meet you?”.
-You get the point now right.
-The question gives the interviewer an opportunity to get an abridged version of your background and skills, providing them with your personal thoughts on what experiences you think are relevant for the job and how many of them you do possess.
+Let me rephrase it so that you will understand better.
+It simply means, “Give us a rundown of who is sitting before us”, or probably, “May we Meet you?”.
+You get the point now.
+The question allows the interviewer to get an abridged version of your background and skills, providing them with your personal thoughts on what experiences you think are relevant for the job and how many of them you possess.

 Tackling this question, there are two questions you must ask yourself;